 Until the smartphone battery is radically improved, it’ll be impossible to get a full day’s work out of your mobile.
 This is annoying, but help is at hand in the shape of the humble power bank.
 A power bank is a portable battery.
-A gadget roughly the size of phone that you charge from the plug, and then acts as a second battery from which you can charge your devices wherever you are.
+A gadget roughly the size of a phone that you charge from the plug, and then acts as a second battery for which you can charge your devices wherever you are.

 Portable, stylish and oh so useful.
 Power banks are great.
 But not all are made equal.
 So here is our list of the best power banks you can buy.